section-engineering-education/engineering-education/content/articles/creating-a-simple-python-note-app-with-flask-and-mongodb-database/index.md.md

 - Extending the common `base.html` file.
 - Setting the title.
-- Setting the body, which is basically a form with a title and a description field.
+- Setting the body, which is a form with a title and a description field.

 In `app.py`, edit the `addNote()` as follows: